angular/material/README.md

 gulp docs
 ```

-For more details on how the build process works and additional commands (available for testing and debugging) developers should read [Build Instructions](docs/guides/BUILD.md).
+For more details on how the build process works and additional commands (available for testing and
+debugging) developers should read the [Build Instructions](docs/guides/BUILD.md).

 ## <a name="installing"></a> Installing Build (Distribution Files)

 #### Bower

-For developers not interested in building the Angular Material library... use **bower** to install and use the Angular Material distribution files.
+For developers not interested in building the Angular Material library... use **bower** to install
+and use the Angular Material distribution files.

 Change to your project's root directory.